Aranzaavila/python-project/README.md

 3. View Activities: Once a destination is suggested, click Show Activities to see a list of popular activities.
 4. Exit: Click the Exit button to close the application

+## Future Enhancements
+- Add more destinations and activities.
+- Include more weather types or filters (e.g., adventure destinations, family-friendly places).
+- Save user preferences and history for future sessions

+## Author
+Aranza Avila :)